Last Updated on July 23, 2023

 Tel: (605) 867-1739

-I recently had lunch in Bette’s Kitchen in the middle of South Dakota’s Pine Ridge Indian Reservation.
+I once had lunch in Bette’s Kitchen in the middle of South Dakota’s Pine Ridge Indian Reservation.
 Talk about a unique dining experience!
 The great-granddaughter of Black Elk, a famous medicine man among the Lakota (Sioux) people, Bette cooks and serves a good buffet lunch of hamburgers, turkey burgers, fried chicken, grilled cheese, fish sandwiches, etc. in her home kitchen.
-The simple home meal is well seasoned by the austere beauty of the reservation about you.
+Additionally, the simple home meal is well seasoned by the austere beauty of the reservation about you.

 Savannah, Georgia: a Unique Dining Experience